tjone270/minqlx/README.md

 Installation
 ============
+These instructions are for Debian 9 "Stretch".
+By default it will install required python 3.5 version.
-These instructions are for Debian 7 or 8 (use the latter if you can choose).
-For Ubuntu, see the [wiki entry](https://github.com/MinoMino/minqlx/wiki/Ubuntu) for details.
+If you are using Debian 7 "Wheezy" or Debian 8 "Jessie", you need to add `stretch` repository to apt.
+This can be done by adding the line `deb http://ftp.debian.org/debian stretch main` to `/etc/apt/sources.list` For Ubuntu, see the [wiki entry](https://github.com/MinoMino/minqlx/wiki/Ubuntu) for details.
 You're on your own for the time being on other distros, but feel free to add instructions to the [wiki](https://github.com/MinoMino/minqlx/wiki) if you want to help out.